omry/omegaconf/docs/source/creation.rst

 From environment
 ----------------
-Environment keys are prefixed by default with "OC.", you can change the prefix.
+Environment keys are prefixed by default with "OC.", you can change the prefix by passing it to from_env()
-This requires a whitelist of what you want to access through the environment.
-The reason for the whitelist is that the environment contains unparseable YAML in many cases, which cauases issues when trying to initialize this config.

 .. doctest::